-As our parents age, proper senior care becomes a top priority.
+As our parent’s age, proper senior care becomes a top priority.
 Look past assisted living and find out here the top-rated continuing-care retirement communities.

 Parenting a Parent: How to Find a Great Continuing Care Retirement Community

-If this sounds like a good option for your parent, keep reading.
+Furthermore, if this sounds like a good option for your parent, keep reading.
 We’re going over some tips for finding top-rated continuing-care retirement communities in your area.

 Check Reviews of Local CCRCs